 - Life Safety Test Fees (Section 2.6)

-Any building permit requiring an Occupancy Permit that was issued after January 1, 2018, which has not submitted the Building Occupancy Permit Request Form to initiate Occupancy Inspections.
+Any Building Permit requiring an occupancy permit that was issued after January 1, 2015, that has not submitted the Building Occupancy Permit Request Form to initiate an occupancy request.

 - How do I access Permits Online?